umbraco/UmbracoDocs/umbraco-cloud/release-notes/2024-02-releasenotes.md

 We're here to support your journey every step of the way.
 Should you have any questions or need further assistance, feel free to reach out.
 Happy upgrading!

 ## Improved Search on Projects Dashboard
-Finally, we have rolled out a significant update to the search functionality on the Projects Dashboard, making it easier and faster for you to navigate your projects.
-Now, you're not limited to searching by project names.
+Finally, we have rolled out a significant update to the search functionality on the Projects Dashboard.
+The update makes it easier and faster for you to navigate your projects.
+Now, you're not limited to only searching by project names.
 This enhancement introduces the ability to search using a wide array of associated tags and even specific product versions within each project's environment.

+Examples of searchable tags include:

+* Project type.
+* Project plans.
+* Payment type.
-Examples of searchable tags include project type, project plan, whether the project is a baseline or a child, and payment type, providing a multifaceted approach to organizing and locating your projects.
+* If the project is a baseline or a child.

+Providing a multifaceted approach to organizing and locating your projects.

 ![Improved Dashboard Search](images/DashboardSearch.gif)